John Louis Petit: Family background and early life

 Petit, the eldest of 10 children of The Reverend John Hayes Petit and Harriet Astley, was born in Ashton-under-Lyne, Lancashire into a well established and prosperous Huguenot family, originally from Caen in Normandy, where the family name had been Petit des Etans.
-Petit's great-great-grandfather, Louis Petit (died 1720), had fled to England after the 1685 Revocation of the Edict of Nantes, attaining the rank of Brigadier-General in the British army.
+Petit's great-great-grandfather, Louis Petit (died 1720), had fled to England after the 1685 Revocation of the Edict of Nantes, attaining the rank of Brigadier-General in the British Army.
 Petit's grandfather was the physician and Fellow of the Royal Society, John Lewis Petit (1736–80), and his uncle was the barrister and politician, Louis Hayes Petit (1774-1849).
 Petit's mother was the daughter of the English portrait painter and amateur architect, John Astley (1724-1787).

 Petit married Louisa Elizabeth Reid in Ashford, Kent, in 1828, but they never had children.
 His two brothers also died childless as did four of his seven sisters.
 His father had been the incumbent at Shareshill parish north of Wolverhampton, and they lived in Lichfield where Petit was brought up and where he would live himself for most of his life.

-Petit was educated at Eton College and Trinity College, Cambridge, where he was awarded a B.A. in 1823 and graduated M.A. in 1826.
+Petit was educated at Eton College and Trinity College, Cambridge, where he was awarded a BA in 1823 and graduated MA in 1826.
 He was ordained as deacon in 1825 and priest a year later.
 He worked as assistant curate and then stipendiary curate at St Michael's, Lichfield, until 1828, after which he was curate at the twin parish of Bradfield and Mistley in Essex until resigning in 1834.